 Tell people why you are offering to wash their car – to fund your volunteering trip – and chances are they will gladly accept your offer!
 You can really start locally with this one.
 Approach your friendly neighbours or work colleagues first and see it grow from there.
 You might be lucky enough to rope in a few friends to help!

-Sticking with the cooking theme, if you love to cook, why not fundraise whilst doing something you love?
+Another event idea and sticking with the cooking theme, if you love to cook, why not fundraise whilst doing something you love?
 You could put on a dinner party and ask guests to donate to your volunteer trip.

 Are you in a band, or have a friend who is in a band?
 Consider putting on a fundraising gig to help raise money for your volunteer trip.
 Not only could you raise money with ticket sales, you could also run a raffle during the event to fundraise even more!